domero2/Datawarehousing/README.md

 Error_handling_functions.sql
 This file contains solution for handling errors based on informatica stuff.
 This is combination of user defined functions and variables.

+Inf_procedure
+Procedure should contains out variable defined in the beging.
+In informatica procedure you need to have additional column.
+New column could be v_dummy for example where you will have output port and then process this result to filter where condition will be always false.
+Thanks this combination nothing will be loaded into target.